inspire-eu-validation/discovery-service/A.02.04.discovery.service.metadata.parameters.md

 # A.2.4 Discovery Service metadata parameters

-**Purpose**: Verification whether the discovery service metadata parameters are supported properly.
+**Purpose**: Verification whether the discovery service metadata parameters are included in the GetCapabilities response.

 **Prerequisites**